DaveWM/docker-leiningen-phantomjs/README.md

 # docker-leiningen-phantomjs
-Docker image containing Leiningen and PhantomJS https://cloud.docker.com/u/davewm/repository/docker/davewm/docker-leiningen-phantomjs
+A docker image containing both Leiningen and PhantomJS.
+Useful for CircleCI builds running both Clojure and ClojureScript tests (using Doo).